The USCAP Team

 Krista M. Cairns

 Krista Cairns joined the USCAP family in July 2015.
-She has 15 plus years of experience working in public, private and government education systems.
-Krista holds a B.S. in Social Psychology from Park University and a M.A. in Education Curriculum and Instruction from the University of Phoenix.
-Krista prides herself on being a lifelong learner and passionate educator of children and adults.
-Outside of work, Krista enjoys spending time with her husband, Ben, of 16 years and their three children Wyatt, Jake and Coralyn.
-The Cairns family is supportive of animal rights and currently has four rescue dogs and one cat.
+She has 20 plus years of experience working in public, private and government education systems.
+Krista holds a B.S. in Social Psychology and a M.A. in Education, Curriculum and Instruction.
+Krista prides herself on being a lifelong learner and passionate educator of learners of all ages.
+Outside of work, Krista enjoys spending time with her husband of 21 years and their three children.
+The Cairns family are animal lovers and currently have four rescue dogs and one cat.

 Robin Costello, CMP